2003 Tampa Bay Buccaneers season: Game summaries

-Week 1: at Philadelphia Eagles (won 17–0)
+Week 1: at Philadelphia Eagles

 The Buccaneers appeared to start the 2003 regular season where they left off.
 The Buccaneers opened on Monday night, against the Eagles, at the new Lincoln Financial Field.
 It was a rematch of the previous season's NFC Championship.
 The Buccaneers impressively beat the Eagles 17–0.
 Joe Jurevicius led the team with two touchdown catches.
 His second came via a "circus catch" in which he tipped the ball up into the air, rebounding it to himself, and making the reception.

-Week 2: Carolina Panthers (lost 9–12)
+Week 2: Carolina Panthers

 The Buccaneers home opener against division foe Carolina turned into an embarrassment.
 A defensive-oriented game saw young Carolina quarterback Jake Delhomme held to only 9-for-23, 96 yards and two interceptions.
 Meanwhile, Brad Johnson threw for 339 yards.
 Unfortunately, special teams breakdowns cost the team dearly.
 Contributing to the frustrating day, the Buccaneers committed 17 penalties for 168 yards.

 After two earlier botched field goal attempts, the Buccaneers trailed 9–3 late in the fourth quarter.
 On the last play of regulation, Brad Johnson connected to Keenan McCardell for a dramatic game-tying touchdown pass in the back of the endzone time expired.
 The extra point would have given Tampa Bay the win.
 Martin Gramatica's extra point attempt, however, was blocked.
 The game went to overtime tied 9–9.

 Both teams traded possessions, and with just over 6 minutes left in the overtime period, Tampa Bay punted to Carolina.
 Steve Smith returned the punt 52 yards to the Tampa Bay 40-yard line.
 Five plays later, Carolina won 12–9 after a 47-yard field goal.

-Week 3: at Atlanta Falcons (won 31–10)
+Week 3: at Atlanta Falcons

 Falcons quarterback Michael Vick was sidelined due to an injury in the preseason.
 Doug Johnson took over, and the Buccaneers dominated.
 They held Doug Johnson to only 95 passing yards, and three interceptions.
 His fourth quarter replacement, Kurt Kittner did not fare any better.

 The Tampa Bay offense rebounded with Warren Sapp playing tight end and scoring his first career offensive touchdown catch.
 Mike Alstott put the game well out of reach with two third-quarter touchdown runs.